 Brazilian jiu-jitsu is for everyone.
 At the same time, your experience doing it will be painted by who you are.
-When you decide to join a gym there is a strong likelihood that you will be one of the few women who train at your respective gym.
-This can be a powerful and liberating experience – but by no means is it easy.
+When you decide to join a gym, you will likely be one of the few women who train at your respective gym.
+This can be a powerful and liberating experience, but it is not easy.

->

-> Woman who are currently thinking about taking the leap and joining Brazilian jiu-jitsu, starting something new is hard enough.
-Doing it will make you realize that BJJ gyms are an ultra-masculine space, which can be intimidating as a beginner, male or female.
+To the Women who are currently thinking about taking the leap and joining the martial arts community, we know that starting something new is hard enough.
+Doing it will make you realize that Brazilian Jiu-Jitsu gyms are ultra-masculine spaces, which can be intimidating as a beginner, male or female.
 It is important to know this space is a positive environment to be in, there is a culture of respect for all on the mats.
 No matter your race, creed, or gender.

->

-> In Jiu-jitsu, there is a hierarchy system symbolized by belts.
+In Jiu-jitsu, there is a hierarchy system symbolized by belts.
 Having a higher belt does give an individual a higher degree of respect and authority to speak and teach certain aspects of the game.
 Since he started training, black-belt instructor Alex Martinez has seen a huge growth in female competitors and practitioners.
 There are plenty of highly skilled competitors for women to look up to and find solace that this sport is inclusive for them.

 It is common to see a smaller amount of female practitioners but the number continues to increase.
 More and more women are starting to participate in the sport of Jiu-Jitsu which is a great thing for the overall community.
 Everyone starts their journey for their reasons and we all have the same goal when walking through the doors – leave the gym a better person than you came in.